Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/select.md

 You may also choose from small and large custom selects to match our similarly sized text inputs.

+{{< ods-incompatibility-alert >}}
+These select sizes variants, with a **height different than 40px**, should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on  the Orange Design System website.
+{{< /ods-incompatibility-alert >}}

 {{< example >}}
 <select class="form-select form-select-lg mb-3" aria-label=".form-select-lg example">
   <option selected>Open this select menu</option>